hakierka-zz/Card-deck-slider/README.md

-# Swipe-Slider
+# Card-deck slider

-There is a simply swiping slider making with jQuery and Swiper by Idangero (http://idangero.us/swiper/).
+There is a simply swiping slider making with jQuery and Card-deck by Brainly.
 Dedicated for a tablet screen.